ananthkrj/CUDA-Llamma-Optimizations-for-LLM-inference/README.md

 ROPE Notes:
 - What does Rope do:
 - How to apply Rope to optimize the llm layers:
+- Role of cos and sin
 - What performance optimizations will this result in:
 - Understand the calculations that goes into calculations for pair_index, total pairs, and decoding coordinates, base_index
+- proper parameters to validate in cpp binding (cos cached and sin cached)

+# Workflow process
+- Write failing test
+- Write code to make test pass
+- Refactor code and/or test
+- Commit
+- Repeat

+**Goal for both rmsnorm and rope** cuda -> binding -> layer -> test (continously) -> integration (benchmark)